Eastern League History

 Formed on March 23, 1923 at the Arlington Hotel in Binghamton, New York as a six-team circuit located entirely within two states, the Eastern League (EL) is now composed of two six-team divisions with teams in nine different states.

 For the first 15 years of its existence the Eastern League was known as the New York-Pennsylvania League.
 The original six members of the league were Binghamton and Elmira, New York and Scranton, Wilkes-Barre, Williamsport and York, Pennsylvania.
 The following year, Harrisburg, Pennsylvania and Utica, New York joined the fold, increasing the league's membership to eight teams.
 On July 2, 1936, the York franchise made a mid-season transfer to Trenton, New Jersey, creating the league's first-ever member outside of New York and Pennsylvania, the Trenton Senators.
 In 1938, the Scranton franchise moved to Hartford, Connecticut and the New York-Penn League became known as the Eastern League.
 Although there were franchise relocations, the league remained an eight-team unit through 1957.
 League membership fluctuated between six and eight teams until 1994, when the league grew to ten teams with the addition of the New Haven Ravens and the Portland Sea Dogs.
 In 1999, the Eastern League expanded to 12 teams, with the addition of the Altoona Curve and the Erie SeaWolves, making it double the size it was just 20 years earlier.
-The newest member of the Eastern League came in 2010 when the Norwich franchise relocated to Richmond, Virginia.
-With the addition of the Richmond Flying Squirrels, Eastern League franchises have now played in 52 different cities which have been located in 13 different states and two Canadian provinces.
+Prior to the 2016 season, the New Britain Rock Cats relocated to Hartford, Connecticut, making the Hartford Yard Goats the most recent addition to the league.
+Since 1923, there have been Eastern League franchises in 52 different cities which have been located in 13 different states and two Canadian provinces.

 The first game in league history took place in Williamsport on May 9, 1923, when the Billies stomped the visiting Wilkes-Barre Barons 10-4.
-Since then, more than 55,000 Eastern League games have been played in front of more than 107-million fans.
-Attendance has risen dramatically over the past two decades, with the Eastern League breaking the all-time attendance record five seasons ago, when 3,966,241 fans paid their way into Eastern League ballparks.
+Since then, more than 57,000 Eastern League games have been played in front of more than 122-million fans.
+Attendance has risen dramatically in recent seasons, with the Eastern League breaking the all-time attendance record during the 2010 season, when 3,966,241 fans paid their way into Eastern League ballparks.

 The list of Eastern League products in a sports hall of fame does not end in Cooperstown.
 Don Hutson, a charter member of the professional Football Hall of Fame in Canton, Ohio, played for the 1937 Albany Senators.
 Ken Strong, who earned election to the Football Hall of Fame in 1967, is still the co-holder of the Eastern League record for home runs in a single season.
 Strong, who like Hutson was an outfielder, belted 41 round trippers for the Hazelton Mountaineers in 1930.
 Another outfielder, Bill Sharman, played for Elmira in 1950 before putting his energies full-time into another sport.
 He subsequently played and coached his way into the Basketball Hall of Fame in 1975.
 Glenn Killinger, the manager and second baseman for the League Champion 1928 Harrisburg Senators, played quarterback for Penn State from 1918-1921 and was inducted into the College Football Hall of Fame in 1971.
 Killinger played football professionally with the New York Giants in 1926 and went on to coach basketball, football and baseball at West Chester State Teachers College.